toms-source/legislative/README.md

     1. Clone the github repo git clone https://github.com/toms-source/legislative

-    2. Open project in a terminal and go to the root folder cd bnd_v3
+    2. Open project in a terminal and go to the root folder

     3. Install dependencies composer install